Accessibility Statement

 The content listed below is non-accessible for the following reasons:

-- Some of the images require more descriptive alt text, so people using a screen reader cannot access the information fully.
+• Some of the images require more descriptive alt text, so people using a screen reader cannot access the information fully.
 This fails WCAG 2.1 success criterion 1.1.1 (non-text content).
 We are working to resolve this and in the meantime users can contact us to request a full description of the images.
-We will have all images fully described with alt text by 31 October 2020.
 When we publish new content, we will make sure our use of images meets accessibility standards.

 Live video